Orelab/gps-tracker/README.md

 ```
 server,666666,1,domain.net,1337,0#
 ```
-Of course, you'll have to put the same domain and port here that in config.json.
+Of course, you'll have to put the same domain and port here than in config.json.

 # Roadmap

 ```
-1. make the server log the tracker position !
+1. make the server log the tracker position (done)
-2. build an interface which allow to visualize the tracker position
+2. build an interface which allow to visualize the tracker position (in progress)
-3. tinker a geofencing functionality
+3. tinker a geofencing functionality (to do)
-4. add a process which prevent if the tracker stops emiting data
+4. add a process which prevent if the tracker stops emiting data (to do)
 ```
-For now, as the project just started, I just released the first step, as a prototype :)